use-ink/ink-docs/docs/faq/faq.md

 ### Is it "ink" or "ink!"?
 What does the "!" stand for?

-The DSL (domain specific language) is spelled "ink!" with small "i" and an exclamation mark at the end.
+The correct spelling is _ink!_ ‒ with a lowercase "i" and an exclamation mark at the end.
+The history here is that:

+* …in the very first iteration ink! was originally a [declarative Rust macro](https://doc.rust-lang.org/book/ch19-06-macros.html#declarative-macros-with-macro_rules-for-general-metaprogramming).
+A contract was invoked by writing `ink!{ … }`.
+* …there is a real-world analogy here of writing a paper contract using ink.
-The main purpose behind this spelling is to have as many dots in its name as possible.
+* …we wanted to have as many DOTs as possible in the name ;-).

+So please don't make poor Squink cry having to read !ink, ink, or Ink!.

 ### Who is "Squink"?